wuxxin/salt-shared/roles/desktop/README.md

   status: present # installs all sub parts as included in roles.desktop.init.sls
   developer:
     status: present # installs developer packages (see init.sls)
-  big:
-    status: present # currently unused, but in the future if not set, very big packages will be skipped
-  commercial:
-    binary:
-      status: present # current status: decide if skype is to be installed